 By Sue Rodman

-I had a request recently from a Twitter friend asking about things to do in Atlanta on Christmas Day.
+The holidays are about family, giving and together time, but it doesn’t mean you have to sit around the house all day.
 If you don’t celebrate Christmas, or you’re dying to get away from the family after the packages are unwrapped and the dinner dishes are cleared, here are some suggestions.
 Do you have a favorite place you go on Christmas?
 If so, share it with us.

 Ice Skating in Atlanta